quadule/everynoise-alexa/README.md

 ## Development

-Run `ruby load_genres.rb` to rebuild model.json with the latest genres from everynoise.com.
+Run `ruby load_genres.rb` to rebuild `models/en-US.json` with the latest genres from everynoise.com.

-Run `npm install` then `npm run export` to generate a .zip file to upload to AWS Lambda.
+After configuring ask-cli, run `ask deploy` to deploy the lambda and skill together.